Silenthal/neogaf-messages-chrome-extension/README.md

-# NeoGAF Smilies - Chrome Extension
+# NeoGAF Messages - Chrome Extension
 A just-for-fun extension for the NeoGAF message board that notifies you using desktop ntofications whenever you get a new private message.
 [Chrome Web Store page here.](https://chrome.google.com/webstore/detail/dnpcgfdhjbipikkgnhlnceecljcheghp)